pirey/seabird/README.md

 seagrey7    | highlighted background (seagull) | 204   | 3
 seagrey8    | regular background (seagull)     | 204   | 0

 Third, value levels were assigned. seagrey8 was set to 100% value.
-The others were assigned values based on contrast ratios with other base colours.
+The rest were assigned values based on contrast ratios with other base colours.

 this colour was assigned... | ...this value... | ...to meet this contrast ratio\*...         | ...with this colour
 ----------------------------|------------------|--------------------------------------------|--------------------